 Support

-If this consultation raises any concerns or you feel distressed, you may wish to contact a support service.
+If this consultation raised any concerns or you feel distressed, you may wish to contact a support service.
 The following services are available 24 hours, 7 days a week, and can be accessed at:

 Additional information about mental health and wellbeing support is also available on the Creative Workplaces website.